Best shower speakers Android Central 2021

 The Tronsmart Force is a compact speaker that features instantaneous NFC pairing, long-distance Bluetooth 5.0 pairing, a microSD card slot, and an AUX cord port — more connectivity options than most Bluetooth speakers give you.
 You also receive a built-in microphone for making calls and a voice assistant.

 Connectivity aside, this Tronsmart Force is also one of the toughest speakers out there, able to survive a four-story drop into a pool with no damage thanks in part to its IPX7-class resistance.
 While we don't recommend you recreate the experiment, you can safely take this in the shower or on trips without ruining it.

 In terms of performance, the Force creates plenty of volume thanks to its two 20W drivers, and you can tweak the performance to your liking thanks to its three different EQ modes.
 Our reviewer did notice a tinny sound at higher volumes, and the standard EQ setting just doesn't sound rich unless you buy a second Force speaker for stereo sound.

 - Bluetooth 5.0, NFC, and 3.5mm aux connectivity

 - Built-in mic for calls and voice assistant

 - Buttons are difficult to see

-JBL is one of the top speaker brands, and the Pulse 3 mostly lives up to that expectation of solid performance beneath its flashy exterior.
-It generates a well-balanced sound level with particularly effective bass, and can perform well at a high volume for an LED dance party.
-It's also fair to say, however, that other JBL-branded speakers can do slightly better.
-Also, there is a new JBL Pulse 4 that has better lighting and audio performance but comes at a higher price while lacking hands-free calling and voice assistance.
+JBL is one of the top speaker brands, and the Pulse 4 mostly lives up to that expectation of solid performance beneath its flashy exterior.
+It's expensive and it's a chore to lung around, but it does generate a well-balanced sound level with particularly effective bass, and can perform well at a high volume while giving an impressive LED light show.

 - Colorful 360º LEDs